Surveinit/Posts/README.md

 # 📮 Posts : A Text based social Media app.

-## Where you can post, like & follow!
+## Where you can post, comment, like & follow!

 ### Demo's
 ![Video Demo](./app/assets/images/readme/video_demo.gif)